Project Management Diploma Program (Full-time)

 - Typical Schedule: twelve-months in duration, Mon-Fri, 9am-4pm.

-- Scheduled Breaks: One-week off (Reading Week) in November and February, one-week off during the summer, and two weeks off for winter break.
+- Scheduled Breaks: Two breaks of one week throughout the program and two weeks off for winter break.

 - Download a Fact Sheet

 - Download an Application